 We have principally funded our operations through financing transactions.
-Through March 31, 2023, we received gross proceeds of \$306.4 million in connection with various financing transactions, including the sale of preferred and common stock, the issuance of promissory notes (including convertible promissory notes ("Convertible Notes")), and the entry into simple agreements for future equity ("SAFEs").
+Through June 30, 2023, we received gross proceeds of \$306.8 million in connection with various financing transactions, including the sale of preferred and common stock, the issuance of promissory notes (including convertible promissory notes ("Convertible Notes")), and the entry into simple agreements for future equity ("SAFEs").

 Costs associated with research and development are the most significant component of our expenses.
 These costs can vary greatly from period to period depending on the timing of various trials for our product candidates.
-We expect our allocated research and development costs and general and administrative expenses could increase over time if we expand the number of product candidates that we are advancing, advance any of the current pipeline candidates to later stage clinical trials which typically have more subjects and higher costs, or incur increased costs as a result of operating as a public company.
+We expect our research and development costs and general and administrative expenses could increase over time if we expand the number of product candidates that we are advancing, advance any of the current pipeline candidates to later stage clinical trials which typically have more subjects and higher costs, or incur increased costs as a result of operating as a public company.
 Further, we anticipate incurring greater selling and marketing expenses if we commercialize any of our product candidates in the future and prepare for such commercialization.
 Our product candidates are in clinical stage or pre-clinical stage development.
 We have generated limited revenue to date and have incurred significant operating losses since inception.
-Net losses were \$18.4 million and \$18.3 million for the three months ended March 31, 2023 and 2022, respectively.
-As of March 31, 2023, we had an accumulated deficit of \$323.1 million.
-We expect our expenses and capital requirements may increase over time in connection with our planned operations, which include:
+Net losses were \$14.0 million and \$17.3 million for the three months ended June 30, 2023 and 2022, respectively.
+Net losses were \$32.4 million and \$35.5 million for the six months ended June 30, 2023 and 2022, respectively.
+As of June 30, 2023, we had an accumulated deficit of \$337.1 million.
+We expect our expenses and capital requirements may increase over time inconnection with our planned operations, which include: